-The amount of polysaccharides impurity and ash in AIL were estimated according to the two-step acid hydrolysis protocol reported by Dhara et al.24
+The amount of polysaccharides impurity and ash in AIL were estimated according to the two-step acid hydrolysis protocol reported by Dhara et al.35

-Folin-Ciocâlteu assay of ASL
+Folin-Ciocâlteu assay

-The sample was prepared according to Lawag et al.25 and analysed by a JASCO V-750 spectrophotometer at 750 nm.
+The sample of AIL was prepared according to Dhara et al.35 whilst the sample of ASL was prepared according to Lawag et al.36 and both were analysed by a JASCO V-750 spectrophotometer at 750 nm.
 Preliminarily, a calibration curve with gallic acid was performed, thus the obtained results are expressed as gallic acid equivalents (GAE) that allowed to calculate also the total phenolic content (TPC), as reported in the Supplementary Information.

 Results and Discussion